enyo/tag/README.md

 3. Tags the commit.
 (Asks you to specify a tag message).
 4. Changes the version to the next development version.
 (The default is the increased next version with `-dev` at the end).
 5. Commits the change with a commit message like "Upgrading to version 2.1.5-dev".
 6. Optionally merges the tag to master.
-(Checks out master, merges the develop branch, checks out develop again)
+(Checks out master, merges the develop branch with --no-ff, checks out develop again)
 7. Optionally does `git push --all && git push --tags`